oscarbutler/P5-Mildew-Detection/README.md

 Powdery mildew is a parasitic fungal disease caused by various species.
 It affects a wide range of plants and infected plants and appears white.

+As the infection grows the white parts of the plant will continue to get larger and combine with each other.

+Powdery mildew is most infectious when in humid weather.

 In the kaggle dataset that we collected there are 4208 images of a mixture of healthy leaves and one affected by powdery mildew.

 ## Visualiser